-Bailey wins in Oakland debut, Athletics beat Mariners 10-2
+No-hit bid fails, Padres settle for 3-2 win over Miami

 Tim Beckham had two hits for Seattle.
 The Mariners have lost six straight.

-Bailey (8-6) allowed seven hits and two runs for his fourth consecutive win and first since being acquired from Kansas City over the weekend to add depth and experience to Oakland’s lineup for a possible playoff run.
-Bailey struck out six, including cleanup hitter Omar Narváez twice, and didn’t walk a batter.
+Bailey (8-6) allowed seven hits and two runs for his fourth consecutive win and first since being acquired from Kansas City over the weekend.
+He struck out six and didn’t walk a batter.

 Tommy Milone (1-4) allowed five runs in 4 1/3 innings.